wsalame/AWS-SAA-C02-Course/README.md

 ### 1.5.3.
 Custom VPC

 - Regional Isolated and Resilient Service.
-  - Operates from all AZs in that region
+  - It is created in a region and operates from all AZs in that region
 - Allows isolated networks inside AWS.
-- Nothing IN or OUT of a VPC without explicit configuration.
+- Nothing is allowed IN or OUT of a VPC without explicit configuration.
   - Isolated blast radius.
 Any problems are limited to that VPC or anything connected to it.
 - Flexible configuration
 - Hybrid networking to allow connection to other cloud or on-prem networking.
 - Default or Dedicated Tenancy.
-This refers to how the hardware is configured.
+This controls whether the resources created inside the VPC are provisioned on shared or dedicated hardware.
-  - Default allows on a per resource decision later on.
+  - Default allows to change tenancy on a per-resource basis later on.
-  - Dedicated locks any resourced created in that VPC to be on dedicated hardware which comes at a cost premium.
+  - Dedicated locks any resources created in that VPC to be on dedicated hardware which comes at a cost premium.

 #### 1.5.3.1.
 Custom VPC Facts

 IPv4 private and public IPs

-- Allocated 1 mandatory private IPv4 CIDR blocks
+- VPCs are allocated 1 mandatory private IPv4 CIDR blocks
   - Min /28 prefix (16 IP)
   - Max /16 prefix (65,536 IP)
 - Can add secondary IPv4 Blocks after creation.
   - Max of 5, can be increased with a support ticket
   - When thinking of VPC, it has a pool of private IPv4 addresses and can use public addresses when needed.
 Single assigned IPv6 /56 CIDR block

 - Still being matured, not everything works the same as IPv4.
 - With increasing use of IPv6, this should be added as a default
-- Range is either allocated by AWS as in you have no choice on which range to use, or you can select to use your own IPv6 addresses which you own.
+- Range is either allocated by AWS, which means you have no choice on which range to use, or you can select to use your own IPv6 addresses which you own.
 - IPv6 does not have private addresses, they are all routed as public by default.
 #### 1.5.3.2.
 DNS provided by R53
 Available on the base IP address of the VPC + 2.
-If the VPC is `10.0.0.0` then the DNS IP will be `10.0.0.2`

-Two options that manage how DNS works in a VPC:
+If the VPC is `10.0.0.0` then the DNS IP will be `10.0.0.2` Two options that manage how DNS works in a VPC:

 - Edit DNS hostnames
-  - If true, instances with public IPs in a VPC are given public DNS hostnames.
+  - If enabled, instances with public IPs in a VPC are given public DNS hostnames.
-  - If false, this is not available.
+  - If not enabled, this is not available.

 - Edit DNS resolution
-  - If true, instances in the VPC can use the DNS IP address.
+  - If enabled, instances in the VPC can use the DNS IP address.
-  - If false, this is not available.
+  - If not enabled, this is not available.

 ### 1.5.4.
 VPC Subnets